-Glass Blowers and Finishers with little to no experience tend to make between $39120 and $51430 while the more experienced ones make over $78760 per year.
+Glass Blowers and Finishers with little to no experience tend to make between $22910 and $27000 while the more experienced ones can earn over $41090 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Glass Blower and Finisher is to move to a higher paying state like CO.
-Right now, the highest paying states for Glass Blowers and Finishers are CO, CA, AK, KY and MS.
+One of the easiest ways to increase your salary as a Glass Blower, Molder, Bender and Finisher is to move to a higher paying state like NE.
+Right now, the highest paying states for Glass Blowers and Finishers are NE, VT, NJ, RI and SC.

-3 other factors that can increase your salary as A Glass Blower and Finisher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Glass Blower, Molder, Bender and Finisher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Glass Blowers and Finishers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Glass Blowers and Finishers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons